acl-org/reviewer-paper-matching/README.md

 and "Author/Reviewer Profiles" saving them to `scratch/Submission_Information.csv` and `scratch/Profile_Information.csv`.

 Natalie has hard-coded (line 50) a file path to u_tracks.txt, a file with track names.
-It is included in the repo.
+It is included in the repo, along with tracks.txt.
 (Exact same one as for COI detection.)
 Please do change this to something smarter.

 **Step 2:** Process these files into the jsonl or npy format used by this software: